It's quite rare to find a TV show that doesn't contain this trope.

 House: Dr. Gregory House is a very anti-social example of this trope (as well as a plethora of other tropes).
 James Wilson also acts as this, usually in conjunction with House and snarking right back at him.
 (It's probably either that or shoot him in the head.)
 As do Cuddy.
 And Foreman.
 And occasionally Cameron and Chase.
 The new kids are still getting their feet under them, but Taub does fairly well.

 Bertie: This white mess jacket is brand new!
 Jeeves: I assumed it had got into your wardrobe by mistake, sir, or else that it had been placed there by your enemies.
 Bertie: I'll have you know, Jeeves, that I bought this in Cannes!
 Jeeves: And wore it, sir?
 Bertie: Every night at the Casino.
 Beautiful women used to try and catch my eye!
 Jeeves: Presumably they thought you were a waiter, sir.

 Jeopardy!: Alex Trebek likes to make sarcastic barbs about the clues, the contestants, and even himself.
 This comes out most often in the contestant interviews.

-John Munch was once a classic Deadpan Snarker, back in the days when he actually had more than six lines per season.
-And before him there was Lennie Briscoe, the ultimate snarky cop.
+On Law & Order: Special Victims Unit, John Munch was once a classic Deadpan Snarker, back in the days when he actually had more than six lines per season.
+And before him, on the original series, there was Lennie Briscoe, the ultimate snarky cop.
 When Munch left, his partner promptly took over the role.
 Even the citizens of New York occasionally join in.